ekbann/ekbann.github.io/_posts/2024-03-01-retro-programming-1.md

 - `disk1.dsk` is a 100MB clean install of System 7.5.5.
 - `disk2.dsk` is a 30MB THINK C 6.0 development system.
 - `disk3.dsk` is a 30MB empty disk for your development files.
+- `MacII.ROM` is the ROM image of the Macintosh II/IIx

 Now, we awaken the sleeping beast!
 ```